 If you've tried hard but still couldn't come up with the minimal code to reproduce the bug, it's fine too.
 Please describe it with details that may be helpful for us to reproduce the bug: the Yii version, the PHP version, the Web server type, the Web browser type, the application configuration, the error call stack, the SQL statement being executed, and so on.

 Note that if you've found a security issue, it's better to contact core team privately.
 We'll review the issue and will respond via email.

 Before you attempt to fix some non-trivial things, please discuss with Yii core developers first to avoid going in the wrong direction.

 People do make mistakes.
 We do as well.
-If you're living on a cutting edge and interested in all new trunk features and bug fixes that will be included in the next release, you probably will like reviewing changes we're making.
+If you're living on a cutting edge and interested in all new features and bug fixes that will be included in the next release, you probably will like reviewing changes we're making.
 Don't hesitate to comment either when everything is fine or when it looks like core developers have gone mad.
 Be bold.

 Have a brilliant idea on how to improve Yii?
 Let us know.
 You can request features in Yii issue tracker.

 - Describe the problem, the feature solves, clearly.
 Explain why you need this and what it is exactly.

 - Suggest on how it should be implemented if you have an idea.